andyshear/soundselect-sox-buildpack/README.md

 Heroku buildpack: sox
 =======================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using [sox](http://sox.sourceforge.net/) in your project.
-It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

 Lineage
 -------